 Illness and Asthma

-If you have asthma, a cold or flu can amplify your symptoms greatly by increasing the inflammation in your airways.
-Even mild asthma sufferers have a higher risk of developing complications from the flu, which can lead to other serious respiratory issues such as pneumonia.
+If you have asthma, respiratory infections like a cold or flu can amplify your symptoms greatly by increasing the inflammation in your airways.
+Understanding the risks and knowing the facts can help you prepare.

 Here for Every Breath